 Nanaimo Recycling Exchange

-Under Product Stewardship Programs, the Nanaimo Recycling Exchange provides a large variety of collection for containers and products related to Product Stewardship.
-More items will be added as new Stewardship programs are developed.
+Under Product Stewardship Programs, the Nanaimo Recycling Exchange (NRE) provides a large variety of collection for containers and products related to Product Stewardship.

 2477 Kenworth Road